CeON/DBLPfeeds/README.md

-dblpfeeds
+DBLPfeeds
 =========

-RSS feeds of journals and conferences indexed by DBLP
+RSS feeds of journals and conferences indexed by DBLP.